What is DACA and why would Trump dismantle it?

 King has remained a stalwart Republican against the program; he suggested earlier this week that DACA recipients should turn their parents into federal immigration authorities.

-Trump is said to be weighing multiple options for the future of DACA, White House sources told Fox News.
+The plan to allow DACA to lapse already has buy-in from conservative groups that hoped Trump would end the program.

+“Our position has been that President Trump should allow DACA to lapse,” Ira Mehlman of the Federation for American Immigration Reform told Fox News.
+“As people’s two-year deferments and work authorization expire, they should not be renewed.”

-One thing to consider – should he decide to end the program, it could put a wrench in his other immigration plans, including securing the border wall, Capitol Hill aides told the Washington Examiner.
+One thing to consider – a decision to end DACA could toss a wrench into his other immigration plans, including securing the border wall, Capitol Hill aides told the Washington Examiner.

 Fox News’ John Roberts and the Associated Press contributed to this report.